reactGo/reactGo/README.md

 Todo:
 ================
+1. Isomorphic React
-1. Immutable JS
+2. Immutable JS
-2. Include an easy set up for database (postgresql).
+3. Include an easy set up for database (postgresql).
-3. Use of PureRenderComponent mixin for performance
+4. Use of PureRenderComponent mixin for performance
-4. Improve webpack config for good build and webpack --watch
+5. Improve webpack config for good build and webpack --watch
-5. Passport auth with express - IN PROGRESS.
+6. Passport auth with express - IN PROGRESS.
 - [x] Fetching correct state on refresh.
-6. Making the modules more extendible, so you can reuse them.
+7. Making the modules more extendible, so you can reuse them.
-7. Let me know!
+8. Let me know!

 How to Contribute:
 =================